microprediction/building_an_open_ai_network/README.md

 # Microprediction: Building an Open AI Network [book](https://mitpress.mit.edu/9780262047326/microprediction/)

 >> Cotton is a brilliant, original, 'out of the box' thinker with command of his subject.
-Cotton's Microprediction is necessary reading for those whose success depends upon data-driven predictions.”

 Joseph Langsam, PhD, Board Member, ACTUS Financial Research Foundation; former member, Board on Mathematical Sciences and Analytics, National Academies Sciences, Engineering and Medicine; coeditor of Handbook on Systemic Risk